larytet/binlog/README.md

 I did not test for Windows.

-The code relies on the facts that:
+The code relies on these assumptions:

-*  the strings in Go are located in the same ELF file segment.
+*  Go string literals are located in the same ELF segment.
-*  ELF has a unique address for every string in the source code.
+*  ELF provides a unique address for each string literal in the source code.

-Deduplication of the strings is a real possibility in the future.
-Deduplication is a trivial thing to implement given the Go AST.
-If Go starts to dedup the strings I will need a larger key in the cache than just an address of the string.
-This will seriously impact the performance.
-If you care about fast logging make sure to vote/post comment here https://github.com/golang/go/issues/28864.
-May be one day "log" package will cache the format strings and support a binary output as well.
+String deduplication may become a real issue in the future.
+If Go starts deduplicating strings, the cache key will need to be larger than a single string address.
+That will hurt performance.

+If fast logging matters to you, please comment or vote here: https://github.com/golang/go/issues/28864

+Maybe one day the standard `log` package will cache format strings and support binary output as well.

 The API is not thread safe.
-One possible workaround is to have an instance of the binlog in every thread.
+One possible workaround is to keep one binlog instance per thread.

-The application is expected to flush the output to a file/stdout from time to time.
+The application is expected to flush output to a file or to stdout from time to time.

-An application can share the io.Writer object between the binary logs if the application implements WriterControl.
+An application can share an `io.Writer` between multiple binary loggers if it implements `WriterControl`.

-Add index and/or a timestamp (see SEND_LOG_INDEX) to all log entries, sort the log entries when printing for human consumption.
-Atomic counter will set you back by 25ns per call (Go sync/atomic is not very fast).
+You can also add an index or timestamp to all log entries, sort them later, and print them in human readable order.
+An atomic counter costs about 25 ns per call, since Go `sync/atomic` is not especially fast.

-This logger will not work well for applications which allocate format strings dynamically, like in the code below.
-The performance will be similar to
+This logger will not work well for applications that build format strings dynamically, as in the example below.
+In that case, performance will be closer to Zap and similar loggers.
-ZAP log & some of its faster friends.

 ```Go
 {